-My name is Telmo Menezes and I am a Computer Scientist and Hacker, with a background and strong interest in Complex Systems and Computational Intelligence.
+I am a Computer Scientist and Hacker, with a background and strong interest in Artificial Intelligence and Complex Systems.
 I also love to build cool stuff.
 I use this site as a repository of information about my projects, publications, and anything else I believe worthy of sharing with the world.

-I was born in Coimbra, Portugal in 1976 and took both my BSc and PhD degrees in Computer Science at the University of Coimbra.
+I have been fascinated by computers from a young age and taught myself to program while in basic school.
+I have a PhD in Computer Science from the University of Coimbra, with a specialization in Artificial Intelligence.
+Before, I worked as a software engineer.
 I developed a software module as part of a larger project for NASA.
 Later I worked for a mobile search startup company in Cambridge, UK.
 During my PhD work, I developed a new type of agent controller, called the gridbrain, that allows for embedded evolution in the context of multi-agent simulations.
-Shortly after finishing my PhD, I moved to Paris, where I have been holding positions as a Postdoctoral Researcher.
-One of the focuses of my current work discovery of the low level mechanisms that underlie the genesis and topology of Complex Networks.
+Shortly after finishing my PhD, I moved to Paris, to work as a researcher for the CNRS.
+There I have been working in an inter-disciplinary environment, exploring ideas like artificial social scientists, digital humanities and knowledge hyper-graphs.